 In order to have confidence in these models, they need to be verified against experimental results.
 This has led to a complementary development and use of more advanced measurement techniques such as various forms of tomography, particle tracking techniques such Particle Image Velocimetry and Positron Emission Particle Tracking and many others.

-The aim of this conference is to bring together both users and developers of computational modelling from academia and industry to share their knowledge and expertise.
-This conference is aimed at the full spectrum of people involved in computational modelling in minerals processing and materials handling, from model development, validation and all the way through to application.
+The aim of this conference was to bring together both users and developers of computational modelling from academia and industry to share their knowledge and expertise.
+This conference was aimed at the full spectrum of people involved in computational modelling in minerals processing and materials handling, from model development, validation and all the way through to application.

 CONTINUING PROFESSIONAL DEVELOPMENT

-Computational Modelling '19 is certified for Continuing Professional Development.
+Computational Modelling '19 was certified for Continuing Professional Development.

 © 1998-2017, Minerals Engineering International